unparalleled-js/docs-1/developing-connectors/sdk-2/object-definition.md

         </tr>
     </tbody>
 </table>

+> If no type is defined, we always default to string.

 ### Control types
 Control types are a way for you to declare how input fields are displayed to users of your connector.